Phone-GWP-group

 Due to inflation and the resulting fuel prices, transport is likely to be costly this year.
 As such, it is essential to maximise its efficiency wherever possible.

-Strategies include using packs that are size-optimised for transport (i.e. avoiding sending large packs which take up unnecessary space) or even considering standard sizes such as Royal Mail PIP boxes, which can help minimise costs.
+Strategies include using packs that are size-optimised for transport (i.e., avoiding sending large packs that take up unnecessary space) or even considering standard sizes such as Royal Mail PIP boxes, which can help minimise costs.

 It is also essential to manage customer expectations concerning delays and ensure that your picking and packing are not a factor in causing extended fulfilment times.